dainst/idai-field/core/README.md

 dependencies are installed and it is built when running `npm run bootstrap` and `npm run build` in the repository root.

-However, builds can manually be triggered with
+## Development

+Trigger build manually, such that other projects have access to the latest changes

     $ npm run build

-or

-    $ npm run build:watch

-to do it continuously.

-To run unit tests, use
+Run tests

     $ npm t

+Continuously watch and test

+    $1 npm run build:watch
+    $2 npm run test:watch